Lucky Man (Emerson, Lake & Palmer song): Release and reception

-"Lucky Man" was released in 1970 and reached number 48 on the U.S. Billboard Hot 100, number 25 in Canada, and number 14 in the Netherlands.
-The single was re-released in January 1973 and peaked at number 51 on the U.S. Hot 100 and number 71 in Canada.
+"Lucky Man" was released in December 1970 and reached number 48 on the US Billboard Hot 100, number 25 in Canada, and number 14 in the Netherlands.
+The single was re-released in December 1972 and peaked at number 51 on the US Hot 100 and number 71 in Canada.

 In a 1971 issue of Billboard, the song was described as being "loaded with programming appeal and should make its mark on the sales charts."
-Paul Stump, in his 1997 History of Progressive Rock, remarked that "The pre-Raphaelite imagery ... is forgettable, the melody more so, and only the flanging and phasing of Emerson's Moog, flitting from one channel to the other and through a range of frequencies which augured well for future experiments with the instrument, rescues it."
+Record World called it a "dazzling beauty of a song with a haunting acoustic sound and superior, intelligent lyrics."
+Paul Stump, in his 1997 History of Progressive Rock, remarked that "the pre-Raphaelite imagery ... is forgettable, the melody more so, and only the flanging and phasing of Emerson's Moog, flitting from one channel to the other and through a range of frequencies which augured well for future experiments with the instrument, rescues it."
 In a review of the 2004 film Moog, MTV's Kurt Loder said "'Lucky Man' demonstrated for delighted keyboard players everywhere that it was at last possible for them to blow amp-shredding lead guitarists right off the stage, if they so chose."
 Former Moog technician David Van Koevering praised "Lucky Man" as the instrument's "big breakthrough" in popular music.

-Emerson, however, has remained somewhat embarrassed about the song, saying "That's the solo I've had to live with!"
+Emerson, however, remained somewhat embarrassed about the song, saying "That's the solo I've had to live with!"
 He noted that during the recording of the solo, he was "just jamming around", and was "devastated" to learn that it was going to be used in the final version of the song without having the chance to record another take, as all the tracks had been used.
-When called upon to play Lucky Man in concerts in later years, Emerson found he was not sure how the solo went:
+When called upon to play "Lucky Man" in concerts in later years, Emerson found he was not sure how the solo went: